 Let’s say the product stakeholders hypothesized that users would never want to save their credit-card information on Middlepacker.com because of the threat of hackers’ getting access to their valuable personal information.
 One of the tasks in our research sessions was for participants to go through the shopping-cart flow and, optionally, save their credit-card information.
 (You shouldn’t prompt the participants to save their credit-card information because you want to observe their behavior when they come across this option.)
 Some participants opted to save it, while others didn’t.
 So, when you’re conducting a comparative analysis, you’d be unable to find a consistent theme in the data regarding participants’ underlying motivations.

 Perhaps you didn’t ask enough probing questions about why participants didn’t opt to save their credit-card information so you never got into the reasons for their decision-making.
 You can only guess based on your notes and what you observed.
 If you observed participant body language that suggested concerns about security—or the opposite, complete apathy—you could use this not-so-obvious data in your analysis—especially if an issue is important to the success of the product.
-Use these insights as an indicator you need to do more research and see whether the not-so-obvious issues becomes more obvious.
+Use these insights as an indicator you need to do more research to see whether the not-so-obvious issues become more obvious.

-Identifying themes: What Didn’t Happen
+Identifying Themes: What Didn’t Happen

 Can you guess what the what-didn’t-happen theme is?
 Your stakeholders might have had a hypothesis about something that simply never emerged during the research sessions.
 Do we call this a failure?
 Definitely not.
 Is something that participants didn’t even mention during your research worth mentioning in your final report?
 Absolutely!
 It is important that the stakeholders know that the issue never occurred; they can then try to figure out why.
 You could recommend a course correction based on the research findings.
 There might be some hidden gold in the dataset that suggests a next step.